arun786/NewLearningsInJava/EscapingReferences.md

         }
     }

-### The above code is modified, we will be returning a new hashMap as below
+### The above code is fine tuned, we will be returning a new hashMap as below

         /**
          * @param args Wrap the map with a new Map and return the new object